-The DMTF acknowledges the following individuals for their contributions to this document:
+DMTF acknowledges the following individuals for their contributions to this document:

 - Jeff Autor Hewlett Packard Enterprise

 - Jeff Bobzin Insyde Software Corp

 - Patrick Caporale Lenovo

-- Phil Chidester Dell Inc.
+- Phil Chidester Dell Technologies

 - Chris Davenport Hewlett Packard Enterprise

 - Samer El-Haj-Mahmoud Lenovo

 - Jeff Hilland Hewlett Packard Enterprise

 - John Leung Intel Corporation

 - Edward Newman Hewlett Packard Enterprise

-- Michael Raineri Dell Inc.
+- Michael Raineri Dell Technologies

 - Hemal Shah Broadcom Limited

-- Paul Vancil Dell Inc.
+- Paul Vancil Dell Technologies

-2 Abstract
+1 Abstract

-This specification defines functional requirements for Redfish Host Interfaces.
-In the context of this document, the term "Host Interface" refers to interfaces that can be used by software running on a computer system to access the Redfish Service that is used to manage that computer system.
+This specification defines functional requirements for Redfish host interfaces.
+In the context of this document, the term "host interface" refers to interfaces that can be used by software running on a computer system to access the Redfish service that is used to manage that computer system.

-The target audience for this specification is system manufacturers that are providing Redfish Host Interfaces within computer systems, system and component manufactures that are providing devices or firmware that include or support Redfish Host Interfaces, and system firmware and software writers that are creating software or firmware that uses Redfish Host Interfaces.
+The target audience for this specification is system manufacturers that are providing Redfish host interfaces within computer systems, system and component manufactures that are providing devices or firmware that include or support Redfish host interfaces, and system firmware and software writers that are creating software or firmware that uses Redfish host interfaces.

-3 Normative references
+2 Normative references